-How about celebrating Australia Day and on cold days with a twist instead eating two separate dishes for the occasion.
-Let’s have Steamboat; it have sliced meats as well as salad and dessert with other CNY dishes to go with rice.
+How about celebrating Australia Day and cold days with a twist instead eating two separate dishes for the occasion.
+Let’s have Steamboat; it has sliced meats as well as salad and dessert with other CNY dishes to go with rice.

 Steamboat as Malaysian and Singaporean would call it: boiling stock/ base until its bubbling, fresh ingredients cooking in it produced sweeten and have fragrant smell.
 It is a Chinese tradition, a meal where family and friends sit at a table and fill thinly sliced meats, seafood and vegetables into a boiling stock/base.
 Out there, others call it hotpot.

 Little steamboat baskets are used as net for putting/scooping food into and from boiling stock and can buy from specialty Asian grocers.
 Chopsticks are also a helpful form of dipping utensil; but it’s not hygiene, using it and eating from it.

 We serve hotpot in Malaysia not only on Chinese New Year’s Eve; with other traditional Chinese food as all family gather around the table for a delicious, comfort and satisfying meal.
 But anytime when family from overseas visit or when we do have holiday and family are able to gather together for reunion dinner.